Looking for snack ideas while on the keto diet?

 2. Juice And Sports Drinks

-Your favorite juice may be made out 100% natural ingredients, but it doesn’t mean that it’s a drink that can be drunk on a ketogenic diet.
+Your favorite juice may be made out of 100% natural ingredients, but it doesn’t mean that it’s a drink that can be drunk on a ketogenic diet.

 Fruit juices, sports drinks, and even vitamin waters are full of sugar, which means they’re also full of carbs, so don’t even go there!